-A Transition to Retirement Pension is an income stream from your SMSF that you can commence if you’ve reached preservation age (currently 55) and are still working.
+A Transition to Retirement Pension (also referred to as a TTR pension) is an income stream from your SMSF that you can commence if you’ve reached preservation age and are still working.
 With a Transition to Retirement you may be able to reduce your working hours without reducing your income.
 This can be done by topping up your part-time income with a regular ‘income stream’ from your SMSF.

-Until recently, you could only access your SMSF balance once you turned 65 or retired.
-This meant it was difficult to reduce your working hours and still maintain your standard of living.
-Transition to Retirement allows you to withdraw some of the your SMSF balance annually.
+Previously, you could only access your SMSF balance once you turned 65 or retired.
+This meant it was difficult to reduce your working hours and still maintain a comfortable standard of living.
+Transition to Retirement allows you to withdraw some of your SMSF balance.

 You will have two accounts within your SMSF.
-Once you reach preservation age, you can elect to have a Transition to Retirement income from your SMSF.
+Once you reach preservation age, you can elect to have a TTR income from your SMSF.

-If you’re 55 you have to take an income of between 4% – 10% (3% minimum for the year 2013) of this Transition to Retirement balance.
-The first year of the Transition to Retirement is calculated on a pro-rata basis, using the days in the year.
-The percentage of income withdrawn from the balance can be compounded within the same year.
+If you execute a TTR strategy, you have to take an income of between 4% – 10% of this TTR balance.
+The first year of the TTR is calculated on a pro-rata basis, using the days in the year.
 See an example below:

-A Trustee reaches the preservation age of 55 and wishes to commence a Transition to Retirement and he has $100,000 in the SMSF account.
-He withdraws 10% from the balance, leaving $90,000 in the Fund.
-In the same year, he can withdraw another 10% of the remaining balance of $90,000.
+A Trustee reaches their preservation age and wishes to commence a TTR and has $100,000 in their SMSF account.
+If you then withdraw 10% from the balance, it leaves $90,000 in the Fund.
+In the same year, you can then withdraw another 10% of the remaining balance of $90,000.

-The Trustees of the SMSF are responsible for starting the Transition to Retirement.
-When you start the Transition to Retirement, you must minute your decision (here is a template for these minutes)Transition to Retirement template
+The Trustees of the SMSF are responsible for starting the Transition to Retirement (TTR).
+When you start a TTR, you must minute your decision (here is a template for these minutes)Transition to Retirement template

 and send a copy of the minutes to Superannuation Warehouse via email.